ovargas27/sinatra-green_way/README.md

 > if you doesn't have installed bundle.
 Install it with
     gem install bundler

-Now we need to create or sinatra application, configure cucumber, define the web_steps and so on.
+Now we need to create our sinatra application, configure cucumber, define the web_steps and so on.
 Well go ahead

     cucumber-sinatra init --app Hello src/hello.rb